"Modern Combat Medicine"

 Admittedly, the movie has a pagan and sometimes a Romantic worldview, but much of the sentiment is about doing something for someone else who is unable to do it for themselves.
 These are individuals who are risking their lives and safety to help others, and that’s a lesson we could all learn from.

+In a world starved for heroes, LIVING IN EMERGENCY: STORIES OF DOCTORS WITHOUT BORDERS is a welcome portrait of people serving selflessly to help others in need around the world.
+However, it has some graphic hospital scenes and some strong foul language.
+The documentary focuses on four doctors working for Doctors Without Borders.
+Viewers experience their exhaustion, frustration and desperation of trying to save lives in terrible circumstances.
+The doctors know they’re helping to stop suffering, and that is rewarding, but is it enough?
 Mark Hopkins makes his directorial debut with LIVING IN EMERGENCY, and he shows a sensitive hand.
 The doctors are real, and movie’s portrait of them is not always flattering, but it’s honest.
 The documentary shows the doctors helping injured, sick people, but it’s tainted by a mixed pagan worldview with Romantic sentiments and brief Christian content.
 For example, there is copious smoking and drinking, and some strong foul language.
 LIVING IN EMERGENCY is the grizzly side of television’s E.R.
 There are disturbing, graphic images of gunshot wounds, bacterial infections, and a foot being amputated.
 So, extreme caution is warranted.
 For reviews of other movies, please visit Movieguide.org.